adinitzan/aws_cli_python_project/README.md

 - **Create Zone**: Creates a new hosted zone in Route 53.
 - **Manage DNS Records**: Allows you to create, delete, or modify DNS records within a hosted zone.

-## How to Use

-1. Clone this repository or copy the script.
-2. Run the script:
-python aws_cli_automation.py

-please choose a service to work on:
-1. Instances
-2. S3
-3. Route53
-4. Exit